A META-ANALYSIS OF ISLAMIC MICROFINANCE : CASE BASED EVIDENCE FROM INDIA

 El-Gamal, M. (2006).
 Islamic Finance: Law, Economics and Practice.
 New York: Cambridge University Press.

 Ferro, N. (2005).
 Value through Diversity: Microfinance and Islamic Finance, and Global Banking.
-Working Papers, Foundazione Eni Enrico Mattei.
+Working Paper, Foundazione Eni Enrico Mattei.

 Frasca, A. (2008).
-A further niche market: Islamic Microfinance in the Middile East and North Africa.
+A Further Niche Market: Islamic Microfinance in the Middle East and North Africa.
 Center for Middle Eastern Studies & McCombs School of Business, University of Texas at Austin.

 Hadavian, A. (1999).
 Gharzul-hasaneh and its Economic Consequences.
 Islamic Thought & Cultural Research Center, Ghom: Iran.